Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 47-point total in six of 10 games (60%) this season.
+- Los Angeles and its opponents have gone over the current 47.5-point total in five of 10 games (50%) this season.

-- Denver's games have gone over 47 points in just one opportunity this season.
+- Denver has combined with its opponents to score more than 47.5 points in one game this season.

-- The combined points per game average of the two teams, 46, is 1.0 point fewer than Sunday's over/under.
+- The two teams combine to average 46 points per game, 1.5 less than the total in this contest.

-- The 44.8 combined points per game that these two squads have allowed this season are 2.2 fewer than the 47 over/under in this contest.
+- This contest's over/under is 2.7 points more than the 44.8 these two squads combine to surrender per game this season.

-- The average total in Chargers games this season is 50.6, 3.6 points above Sunday's over/under of 47.
+- The Chargers and their opponents have scored an average of 50.6 points per game in 2020, 3.1 more than Sunday's total.

 Chargers stats and trends